whoismayank/codesutra3/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: Codesutra.tech
-image: /img/home-jumbotron.jpg
+image: /img/pexels-cottonbro-4709289.jpg
-heading: Great coffee with a conscience
+heading: Codesutra.tech
-subheading: Support sustainable farming while enjoying a cup
+subheading: The best developers are  everywhere.
+We help you find them.
 mainpitch:
-  title: Why Kaldi
+  title: Why Codesutra
   description: >
     Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
 We source all of our beans